castle-engine/castle-engine/examples/advanced_editor/advanced_loading_designs/README.md

     - instantiate by code using global `UserInterfaceLoad` function, to easily instantiate them once

-    - instantiate by code using `TSerializedComponent.UserInterfaceLoad`, to efficiently instantiate them multiple times
+    - instantiate by code using `TCastleComponentFactory.UserInterfaceLoad`, to efficiently instantiate them multiple times

     - instantiate using `TCastleDesign` (you can do this visually, in the editor, you can also create `TCastleDesign` using Pascal code).